grassrootseconomics/docs.grassecon.org/docs/legal/gecl1.md

 ## Principles

-The core Principles of a Clearing Union are:
+The core Principles of an Economic Commons are:

 1. Care for people - maximize amenity, well being, happiness and contentment.
 2. Care for land - minimize use of finite resources for economic activity.